Estate Planning Q&A Series

 Conclusion

-For North Carolina long-term care planning, retirement accounts usually count as resources once they are accessible, and they interact with strict transfer rules and potential estate recovery after death.
+For North Carolina long-term care planning, retirement accounts may count as resources depending on whether they are accessible and in payout status, and they interact with strict transfer rules and potential estate recovery after death.
 A home may receive different protections, but deeds and trusts still must respect the lookback period and Medicaid eligibility rules.
 Anyone concerned about nursing home or in-home care costs should align retirement accounts, home ownership, and trust planning before a crisis by reviewing options with counsel and then filing any needed Medicaid application with the county Department of Social Services at the appropriate time.

 Talk to a Estate Planning Attorney